 More intensive chemotherapy and radiation has not improved results.

 Cancers of the anus can occur in three regions: the perianal skin, the anal canal, and the lower rectum.
 In most patients, the anal canal is 3 to 4 cm long and extends from the anal verge to the pelvic floor.
 The anal verge is the junction of the anal canal, where the mucosa does not contain hairs or glands, with the hair-bearing perianal skin.
-The anal margin extends 5 cm distal to the anal verge.
+The perianal skin extending 5 cm distal from the anal verge is called the anal margin.
 A clear anatomic distinction between the anal canal and the anal margin is needed because of the different natural histories of cancers that arise in these two areas.
 There is considerable confusion when comparing series in the literature because of the different definitions used for the anal canal and the anal margin.

 The most common anal malignancy is squamous cell carcinoma.